Hideo Sasaki Foundation Board of Directors

 Treasurer

 John Cinkala has been involved in non-profit financial oversight for more than 15 years.
-As Treasurer of the Sasaki Foundation, John brings his experience in financial management and review from his previous roles as Chair and Treasurer of both the Arlington Center for the Arts and Boston by Foot.
-He currently serves as a Trustee for Boston by Foot and is a current member of the Boston Society of Architects’ audit committee.
+As treasurer of the Hideo Sasaki Foundation Board of Trustees, John brings his experience in financial management and review from his previous roles as chair and treasurer of both the Arlington Center for the Arts and Boston by Foot.
+He currently serves as a trustee for Boston by Foot and is a current member of the Boston Society of Architects’ audit committee.

 Secretary